At least 10 million of unintended pregnancies occur each year among teens in developing countries alone.

 Their endorsement is based on the safety and efficacy of this method at preventing pregnancy simply because there’s no possibility of forgetting it.

 Plus, IUDs are low maintenance and last a long time.
-Despite these benefits, condoms and contraceptive pills are still the most common methods of contraception used by teens.
+Despite the benefits of this contraceptive method, condoms and contraceptive pills are still the most common contraceptive methods used by teen girls.

 Why Teen Girls Aren’t Using IUDs?